Introduction

 I Literally Just Spawned In And Need A Kit Pronto

-- Go to your Medical Equipment Rack, get your standard Marine kit, Medium or Light armor, Satchel, a Lifesaver Bag, Revival Reagent Canister Pouch and a Shotgun Shell Pouch or Magazine Pouch based on weapon choice.
+- Go to your Medical Equipment Rack, get your standard Marine kit, Medium or Light armour, Satchel, a Lifesaver Bag, Revival Reagent Canister Pouch and a Shotgun Shell Pouch or Magazine Pouch based on weapon choice.
 Also get a Webbing Vest.

 - Get your ‘Essential Medical Set’.
 Place the Defibrillator in your backpack, your Analyzer in your Lifesaver bag.
-Put the roller bed, medvac stretcher, surgical and synth-graft and surgical case in your webbing, put the stasis bag and two blood bags in your armor.
+Put the roller bed, medvac stretcher, surgical and synth-graft and surgical case in your webbing, put the stasis bag and two blood bags in your armour.

 - Grab the free Advance First Aid Kit, buy two more Adv-FAKs and stuff them in your satchel.
 Empty the Tricord injectors and buy three more splints and put them in their place.